lohitpt252003/DATA/scripts/README.md

 The `main_validator.py` script is the primary script for validating a problem.
 It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete, **including running the provided solutions against the problem's test cases**.

+The validator will run the tests sequentially and will exit immediately if any test fails, printing a clear message indicating which test failed.

 ### Usage

 To run the main validator, execute the following command from the root of the `DATA` directory: